Credit: Pixabay @ Pexels

 Any incident that is urgent in nature so that the on-call responder should be interrupted to address it right away.

-Any unplanned disruption or degradation of service that is actively affecting customers' ability to use your products.
+Any unplanned disruption or degradation of service that is actively affecting a customer's ability to use your product(s).
 Sometimes there isn’t actually a problem, but we still call any event that triggered an alert an incident.
-Incidents are both conceptual (
+Incidents are both conceptual (“something’s wrong”) and discrete objects (“Incident #26534 on Thursday at 5 p.m.”).

-Incident Response/Major Incident Response is the approach to addressing and managing an incident.
+Incident Response is the approach used to address and manage incidents.
 The goal isn’t just to solve the incident, but to handle the situation in a way that limits damage and reduces recovery time and costs.

 Any incident that requires a coordinated response, often across multiple teams.
 Major incidents are typically highly noticeable by customers, so fixing the problem is of the highest importance.
 Often referred to as P1, P2, SEV-1, or SEV-2 inside some organizations.